ochrzan/dna-factory/README.md

 python3 pop_factory.py -h
 ```
 ### Output Files
-PopFactory outputs a collection of files each time it is run.
+dna-factory outputs a collection of files each time it is run.
 * population.vcf.gz - VCF output file zipped with bgzip.
-Controls will follow the regular SNP frequency distribution
+Controls will follow the normal SNP frequency distribution
  for SNPs in the file.
-Cases (population memeber with an affliction) will follow regular SNP frequencies except for
+Cases (population memeber with an affliction) will follow normal SNP frequencies but will have
   selected deleterious SNPs.
 * population.fam - [fam file](https://www.cog-genomics.org/plink/1.9/formats#fam) with information on each sample.
 It
  will have the following columns: